Living Faith Workshops

 This event will be fully in-person, on-site (not hybrid).

 As part of our program, we are looking to offer a number of workshops in the early afternoon.
-We expect that each workshop will have 8 to 30 participants and will run for 1½ to 2 hours.
-Our goal is to have 6 to 8 interactive workshops that will speak to an array of interests and learning styles.
-If we have more proposals that we have space to accommodate, we may list more workshops than we intend to run and will cancel the workshops with low registration.
-(We will let you know at least a week ahead of time if this is the case for your workshop).
+We expect that each workshop will have 8 to 30 participants and will run for 90 minutes.
+Our goal is to have between 5 and 7 interactive workshops that will speak to an array of interests and learning styles.
+If we select more proposals than we have space to accommodate, we may list more workshops than we intend to run and will cancel the workshops with low registration.

-We apologize in advance that we cannot offer honoraria for leading a workshop.
-However, leading a workshop will qualify leaders for a fee waiver for the Living Faith Gathering and we have some funds to cover travel expenses for workshop leaders.
+We cannot offer honoraria for leading a workshop.
+However, leading a workshop will qualify leaders for a fee waiver for the event and we have some funds to cover travel expenses for workshop leaders.
 Childcare and a youth program will be available for the full day.

 Workshop Criteria